-Option 1: A fibre connection from the Red Deer area to the Battle River area would connect the EATL and Western Alberta Transmission Line (WATL) fibre at the midpoint in the province, completing a fibre ring up to Edmonton and potential for a future ring to Calgary.
-Fibre is preferred based on its immunity to atmospheric interference, multiple links possible from a fibre bundle, and higher bandwidth capacity.
-One planned transmission project within the AESO 2020 Long-term Transmission Plan (2020 LTP) will provide OPGW between the areas needed to support this option.
+Option 1: A fibre connection from the Red Deer area to the Battle River area would connect the EATL and Western Alberta Transmission Line (WATL) fibre at the midpoint in the province, completing a fibre ring up to Edmonton and facilitate a future ring to Calgary.
+Fibre is preferred based on its immunity to atmospheric interference, multiple links possible from a fibre bundle and higher bandwidth capacity.
+The planned Central East Transfer-out Transmission Development (CETO)6 system project will provide OPGW between the areas needed to support this option.